Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Climb the Arc (once again…yep, skip-the-line Arc de Triomphe tickets are best here) and enjoy views of the Eiffel Tower as well as down the Champs-Elysées to Place de la Concorde.

 A free alternative is to go to the rooftop of the Galeries Lafayette department store in the 9th.
-It’s not quite as close as the Arc, but it’s free to visit with a fabulous view — and a great way to experience your Paris sunset.
+It’s not quite as close as the Arc, but it’s free to visit with a fabulous view — and a great way to experience a Paris sunset.
 Just don’t get sucked into the shopping!

+Sadly, your one day in Paris is coming to an end and it’s time to head back to London.
 You have to go through immigration again at Gare du Nord, so it’s wise to arrive 75 minutes before your departure.

 Enjoy that high-speed Eurostar train ride back to London, awash in your Paris memories.
 Now would be an excellent time to dive into those macarons you procured earlier!

-Do’s and Don’t’s For a Day Trip to Paris from London
+Do’s and don’t’s for a day trip to Paris from London

 Do keep track of the time change.
 Paris is one hour ahead of London.

 Do say, “Bonjour, madame!” or “Bonjour, monsieur!” whenever you enter a shop or restaurant.
 This is considered basic manners in France and if you don’t, you may be treated rudely in return.
+Also be sure to end interactions with, “Merci!”

 Don’t leave central Paris.
-This tacks on a lot of time to what is already too short of a trip.
-Versailles, for example, is just outside the city center but can easily eat up more than half a day.
-That also goes for Chartres, Giverny, Reims, the Loire Valley, the beaches of Normandy, Disneyland Paris, and other day trips from Paris.
+Leaving central Paris will tack on a lot of time to what is already too short of a trip.
+Versailles, for example, is just outside the city but can easily eat up more than half a day.

 Do guard against pickpockets.
 If you use a purse, I recommend using a black crossbody purse that zips shut, preferably made of leather or faux leather.
 Keep your hand on it.
-You can also keep valuables in the hidden pocket in a Speakeasy Travel Supply scarf — I guarantee nobody will pickpocket you there!

 Don’t leave love locks anywhere.
 They’re damaging to structures and your lock will be removed anyway.
 Just enjoy the city of love without vandalizing it in the process.

 Don’t go to the top of the Eiffel Tower.
-I’ve said it before and I’ll say it again.
-This may seem like shocking advice, but when you’re on top of the Eiffel Tower you can’t see the Eiffel Tower.
+I’ve said it before and I’ll say it again: This may seem like shocking advice, but when you’re on top of the Eiffel Tower you can’t see the Eiffel Tower.

 It’s like going to the top of the Empire State Building in New York — the most iconic building will be missing from your photos.

-What to Wear on a Day Trip to Paris
+What to wear on a day trip to Paris

 Parisians have a well-earned reputation for being among the best dressed in Europe.
 So what should you wear on a day trip to Paris?